 What Are The Different Types of Pregnancy Tests?

-You will note that all at home pregnancy tests are urine based but with the variety of pregnancy tests available it’s not surprising that many women end up confused as to what is the ‘right’ pregnancy test for them.
-So whether you are looking to confirm those early pregnancy signs as quickly as possible, or you are budget concious there is a pregnancy test for every need.
+You will note that all at home pregnancy tests are urine based, but with the variety of pregnancy tests available it’s not surprising that many women end up confused as to what is the ‘right’ pregnancy test for them.
+Whether you are looking to confirm those early pregnancy signs as quickly as possible, or you are budget conscious there is a pregnancy test for every need.

-Midstream Pregnancy Tests: The term midstream refers to the manner in which the sample is collection – midstream!
-Brands such as Clearblue and First Response for example enable you to urinate directly on the top of the stick as the sample is collected – midstream.
-The midstream pregnancy test allows for ease of sample collection and the reputation of the brands that employ this method of collection.
+The term midstream refers to the way the sample is collectedmidstream.
+Brands such as Clearblue and First Response for example enable you to urinate directly on the top of the stick as the sample is collected, allowing for ease of sample collection.

-Pregnancy Test Strips: For detecting those all important early pregnancy signs a pregnancy test strip offers a low cost format, because of the minimal material required and the straightforward manner in which they work.
-Commonly used by healthcare professionals and couples who are trying to conceive and use a higher volume of pregnancy tests, the pregnancy test strip such as the Core HCG Pregnancy Test Strip available on Inhealth.ie are cost effective and highly sensitive.
+For detecting those all-important early pregnancy signs, a pregnancy test strip offers a low-cost format due to the minimal material required and the straightforward manner in which they work.
+Commonly used by healthcare professionals and couples who are trying to conceive and so use a higher volume of pregnancy tests, pregnancy test strips such as the Core HCG Pregnancy Test Strip available on Inhealth.ie are cost effective and highly sensitive.
 Usually each strip will come in an individually wrapped foil pack and contain a reagent strip with the testing area at one end.
 Pregnancy test strips are not normally available through retail outlets and can only be found online through sites such as Inhealth.ie

-Digital Pregnancy Tests: The digital pregnancy test is fast becoming the pregnancy test of choice for trying to conceive couples worldwide, it offers an easy to read screen, which eliminates any doubts as to whether your have a positive or negative result.
-The premise of detection is the same as both midstream and pregnancy strips in that it detects the presence of HCG the pregnancy hormone in your urine.
-While some women may have faintly detectable amounts of HCG in their urine at all times the levels would be below 5mIU which would be negative and not register on any pregnancy test.
+The digital pregnancy test is fast becoming the pregnancy test of choice worldwide for couples trying to conceive.
+It offers an easy to read screen, which eliminates any doubts as to whether you have a positive or negative result.
+The premise of detection is the same as both midstream and pregnancy strips in that it detects the presence of the pregnancy hormone HCG in your urine.
 A digital pregnancy test determines your pregnancy by placing the absorbent tip of the test into your urine either by holding it in a stream or by dipping it into a cup.
 Accuracy will also depend on the sensitivity of the test and when you choose to use it.
 The major advantage of a digital pregnancy test is that it eliminates any confusion or doubt by simply stating ‘Pregnant’ or ‘Not Pregnant’.
 Clear, concise and accurate.